emipa606/CropRotation/README.md

 The yield gets lower and lower each time, but rotating the crop instead increases the yield.
 This only affects plants in growing-zones that are destroyed upon harvesting.

+You can also select multiple crops for growing-zones and pawns will change crop after each harvest.
+The change happens per cell, so unless you are using a mod like https://steamcommunity.com/sharedfiles/filedetails/?id=2807616911]Growth Sync your fields may soon look a bit random as plants may grow at different speeds.
+Pawns will also look at skill requirements when switching crop and skip any crop that no colonist can plant.

+The gizmo for extra crops are only visible if the base-crop selected is a harvestable crop that is not a tree and where the plant is destroyed when harvesting.
+The selectable extra plants are also limited by this.
+So zones for trees, flowers and crops that do not need replanting after harvest will not have any extra plants selectable.

 Mod-options